 In the preceding example, a FlatFileItemReader is used.
 If, at any point, a FlatFileParseException is thrown, the item is skipped and counted against the total skip limit of 10.
-Separate counts are made of skips on read, process, and write inside the step execution, but the limit applies across all skips.
+Exceptions (and their subclasses) that are declared might be thrown during any phase of the chunk processing (read, process, write) but separate counts are made of skips on read, process, and write inside the step execution, but the limit applies across all skips.
 Once the skip limit is reached, the next exception found causes the step to fail.
 In other words, the eleventh skip triggers the exception, not the tenth.